Waste Isolation Pilot Plant - Radiation Control Program

-A Brief History about WIPP
+Brief History of WIPP

-The Waste Isolation Pilot Plant, or WIPP, is the world's first underground repository licensed to safely and permanently dispose of transuranic radioactive waste left from the research and productions of nuclear weapons.
+The Waste Isolation Pilot Plant, or WIPP, is the world's first underground repository licensed to safely and permanently dispose of transuranic radioactive waste left from the research and production of nuclear weapons.
 After more than 20 years of scientific study, public input, and regulatory struggles, WIPP began operations on March 26, 1999.

 Located in the remote Chihuahuan Desert of Southeastern New Mexico, project facilities include disposal rooms mined 2,150 feet underground in a 2,000-foot thick salt formation that has been stable for more than 200 million years.
 Transuranic waste is currently stored at sites nationwide.